TrueOpenVR/TrueOpenVR-DIY/HMD/HMD.md

 For other rotation sensors, [compatible firmware](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/Arduino/Arduino.Output.Bin.ino) is also needed.

-Firmware compatible with the tracker "ArduinoHMD" ("RazorIMU") TrueOpenVR.
+Firmware compatible with the tracker "RazorIMU" TrueOpenVR.
 ## Position tracker
 For good positioning need from 1 to 4 [Sony Playstation 3 Eye](https://www.ebay.com/sch/i.html?_nkw=Sony+Plastation+Eye) cameras.
 One camera is enough for positioning near, two for 180 tracking, three for 360 tracking and four will be ideally tracked in 360 tracking.